 When no Type V durability testing is carried out, or at the request of the manufacturer, a suitably aged and representative vehicle may be used for these OBD demonstration tests.

 3.3.2.
-The OBD system shall indicate the failure of an emission-related component or system when that failure results in emissions exceeding the threshold limits given below:
+The OBD system shall indicate the failure of an emission-related component or system when that failure results in emissions exceeding the threshold limits given in Table A11/1, Table A11/2, or Table A11/3 in accordance with the provisions of paragraph 12. of this Regulation:

-OBD threshold limits